Menu

 Photo Credit: Daryl Jones

-My partner Daryl and I enjoy reading and writing and living on Vancouver Island in Canada.
+My husband Daryl and I enjoy reading and writing and living on Vancouver Island in Canada.
 We have enjoyed a decade of volunteering with The Canadian Federation of the Blind (CFB).
 Listening to Blind Canadians, a short video we produced as part of our volunteer work, is an interview I conducted with CFB friends.
 We made the seven-minute clip as a sizzle reel (promotional tool) to help find funding and a producer interested in making a larger documentary of the same name.
 No luck yet!